![]() |

 In the years of Jiajing in Ming Dynasty, the musician Liang-Fu Wei heard the local melody of songs (called “Kunshan melody”) near Kunshan, Suzhou.
 He particularly appreciated the exquisite singing.
 However, he noticed that the temperament and tone of songs were not precise.
 Thus, Liang-Fu Wei et al. absorbed the advantages of vocal music in different places and improved Kunshan melody.
 The melody of Kunqu Opera is exquisite, the lyrics are precise and style is classic.
 It is also called “watermill tone” (the mochi enjoyed by the people in Jiangnan is made of watermill powder and it is smooth, soft and extremely exquisite).
 Kunqu Opera turned from local melody into the mainstream in the circles of music and opera.
 Kunqu Opera is classified into southern and northern styles and the differences are names of tunes and the structure of temperament.

-The singers start singing the tunes
+The singers start singing the tunes lightly and end them exquisitely.

-and experience the feelings of
+Actors should recognize the lyrics and experience the feelings of the characters. |

 Vocal music of Kunqu Opera is divided into southern style kunqu and northern style kunqu.
 Southern style kunqu only includes the scale of five tones.
 There are few lyrics and various tones.
 The rhythm is slow and sentimental.
 Northern style kunqu is more fluent with the scale of seven notes.
 There are more lyrics and fewer tones.
 The musical range is wider.
 Since the music and expressive skills of Kunqu Opera significantly influenced most of kinds of dramas, it is called the “the origin of drama”.
 The vocal music of various characters in Beijing Opera is particularly derived from Kunqu Opera.
 Now let’s watch the vocal music and melody in the remarkable pieces of southern style kunqu and northern style kunqu of Kunqu Opera: